MarioSMB/datapacks/create_honey_bread/README.md

 # data pack info
-Replaces the honey bread recipe from Buzzier Bees with a spout recipe similar to honeyed apples
+Allows honey bread from Buzzier Bees to be created with a spout recipe similar to honeyed apples